caktus/dockerfile_post/README.rst

 -------

 That concludes this high-level introduction to containerizing your Python/Django app for hosting on AWS Elastic Beanstalk (EB), Elastic Container Service (ECS), or elsewhere.
 Each application and Dockerfile will be slightly different, but I hope this provides a good starting point for your containers.
 Shameless plug: if you're looking for a simple (and at least temporarily free) way to test your Docker containers on AWS using an Elastic Beanstalk Multicontainer Docker environment or the Elastic Container Service, check out Caktus' very own `AWS Web Stacks <https://github.com/caktus/aws-web-stacks>`_.
 Good luck!

-**Update 1 (March 31, 2017):** There is no need for ``depends_on`` in container definitions that already include ``links``.
-This has been removed.
-Thanks Anderson Lima for the tip!

-**Update 2 (March 31, 2017):** Adding ``--no-cache-dir`` to the ``pip install`` command saves a additional disk space, as this prevents ``pip`` from `caching downloads <https://pip.pypa.io/en/stable/reference/pip_install/#caching>`_ and `caching wheels <https://pip.pypa.io/en/stable/reference/pip_install/#wheel-cache>`_ locally.
-Since you won't need to install requirements again after the Docker image has been created, this can be added to the ``pip install`` command.
-The post has been updated.
-Thanks Hemanth Kumar for the tip!

-**Update 3 (May 30, 2017):** uWSGI contains a lot of optimizations for running many apps from the same uWSGI process.
-These optimizations aren't really needed when running a single app in a Docker container, and can `cause issues <https://discuss.newrelic.com/t/newrelic-agent-produces-system-error/43446/2>`_ when used with certain 3rd-party packages.
-I've added ``UWSGI_LAZY_APPS=1`` and ``UWSGI_WSGI_ENV_BEHAVIOR=holy`` to the uWSGI configuration to provide a more stable uWSGI experience (the latter will be the default in the next uWSGI release).

-**Update 4 (March 29, 2019):** I updated this post for Python 3.7 and to use the "slim" (Debian-based) Docker image.
-This version includes a number of other minor improvements, including a less-magical approach to installing (and removing) system dependencies, better-documented uWSGI settings, a list of the requirements and settings you'll need to match this Dockerfile, support for static file serving via uWSGI (including hashed filenames and cache-forever headers), and an accompanying `GitHub repository <https://github.com/tobiasmcnulty/dockerfile_post/>`_.